laxmanclo/pany/README.md

 # Pany

+**⚠️ Beta Software**: This is early-stage software.
+API may change between versions before v1.0.0.

 Semantic search that works inside PostgreSQL.
 Upload documents and images, then search them with natural language.

 Instead of setting up a separate vector database like Pinecone or Weaviate, Pany uses your existing PostgreSQL database with the pgvector extension.